 If you read much about cruising, sooner or later you’ll hear about the “cruiser’s net.”
-So what is it exactly and how do you join in?
+They’re so much a part of cruising that it has its own module in our VHF Radio Course.
+So what exactly is a cruiser’s net and how do you join in?

 Most popular cruising harbors have a local VHF net and, if you have an SSB or ham radio aboard, you’ll find them there too.
-Generally, they take place every day at the same time and same channel — although some ham/SSB nets have a primary frequency and one or more backups that are used when propagation changes due to season of the year or sunspot activity.
+Generally, nets happen every day at the same time and same channel.
+Although some ham/SSB nets have a primary frequency and one or more backups that are used when propagation changes due to season of the year or sunspot activity.

 Every net has its own personality, but in general they’re a way for cruisers to connect with each other, get information and help and provide the same.
 In places with limited internet, a weather forecast may be a prominent feature, others may focus on local knowledge in the form of “where to buy ____” and what’s happening in town, and offshore nets usually focus on checkins and helping with problems (boats, weather and medical).